mormond/CommercialMarketplaceLab/readme.md

 The *Virtual Machine offer* (or *VM offer*) is used to deploy and transact a virtual machine (VM) instance through Marketplace.
 The solution must consist of a single VM.
 Anything more complex requires an *Azure Apps offer*. *Virtual Machine offers* can only be listed in *Azure Marketplace*, not *AppSource*.

-For further information, see [Lab 4: Publishing a VM Offer](lab4-vmoffer.md)
+For further information, see [Publish a VM Offer](lab40-vmoffer.md)

 ## Azure Apps Offer